Building Regulations Changes - June 2022 - Here's What You Need to Know

-There will be a maximum flow temperature requirement of 55°C for new and replacement heating systems, as part of the Part L uplift
+There is a maximum flow temperature requirement of 55°C for new and replacement heating systems, as part of the Part L uplift.

 An appendix has been included in Part L which sets out a good practice specification for a home built with a heat pump.

 All new residential buildings, including homes, care homes, student accommodation and children’s homes, must also be designed to reduce overheating, making sure they are fit for the future and protect the most vulnerable people.
-Improvements to ventilation will also be introduced to support the safety of residents in newly-built homes and to prevent the spread of airborne viruses in new non-residential buildings.
+Improvements to ventilation have also been introduced to support the safety of residents in newly-built homes and to prevent the spread of airborne viruses in new non-residential buildings.

 For existing homes: Uplifts to Part L & Part F of the Building Regulations have set new minimum standards for fabric efficiency.
-For example, there will be a new efficiency metric for the whole house calculation method for new extensions.
-There will be a requirement for new or replacement heating system designs to accept low-carbon heating in future, including integrating the latest Ecodesign appliance benchmarks.
+For example, there is a new efficiency metric for the whole house calculation method for new extensions.
+There is a requirement for new or replacement heating system designs to accept low-carbon heating in future, including integrating the latest Ecodesign appliance benchmarks.